Abhishek11Upadhyay11/Weather-Forecast-/README.md

-# Weather-Forecast-
-In this Java based Application i've used HTML ,CSS ,SERVLET ,JSP and JS.
+In this Java-based Application, I've used HTML, CSS, SERVLET, JSP and JS.
-AND THE SERVER USED IS TOMCAT VIRSION 10.1
+AND THE SERVER USED IS TOMCAT VERSION 10.1